 Death is not the opposite of life, but a part of it.

 So which end-of-life questions you should ask yourself then?

 As Murakami wrote: “Death is not the opposite of life, but a part of it.”
 We know it from the moment we are born.
 That’s why we live every day the best we can.
 There’s a lifecycle.
 And the end is inevitable.
 The only uncertainty is that we don’t know when, how, or where it happens.
 That brings a lot of questions to our minds.
 Come on, we know you might not speak of it, but you can’t deny you asked yourself some “just-in-case” questions.
 We all did.
 Let’s go through a few that are most often wondered.

 How can I make my last goodbye meaningful?

 You should ask yourself this question because you never know what might happen.
 People leave every day without saying goodbye and leave their loved ones reliving their last moment together.
 There’s no need for this.
 Create your last goodbye the way you want to be remembered.
 Believe it or not, there are many ways to do it.
 Are you a positive, friendly, open person?
 Are there any joyful moments you don’t want to be forgotten?
 Stand in front of a camera and record a positive video message on the Myend app.
-Save it and assign the Trustees to receive this message only once you’re gone.
+Save it and assign the Legacy Contacts to receive this message only once you’re gone.

 It’s important to have a meaningful closure and make everything easier for the ones you love.
 Meaningful also means relevant.
 You can ensure your messages stay relevant by updating/rewriting them as days go by.